khagiwar/debugger.en/help/debugger2/auditor.md

 # Auditor{#auditor}

+> [!IMPORTANT]
+>
+> Adobe Experience Cloud Cloud Debugger 2.0 is currently in beta.
+The documentation and the functionality are subject to change.

 You can use Adobe Experience Platform [Auditor](https://docs.adobe.com/content/help/en/auditor/using/overview.html) to run a series of audits on your page from the Auditor screen.

 1. Click **[!UICONTROL Auditor]** in the left nav.